Understanding 1099-K Forms: What You Need to Know

 For 2026 payments and later: threshold generally increases to $2,000 for many reportable payments.

-Form 1099-MISC (miscellaneous income)
+Form 1099-MISC (Miscellaneous Income)

 You may receive 1099-MISC for items like rents, prizes/awards, other income, and gross proceeds to attorneys (among other categories).

-Important nuance: not every 1099-MISC line item uses the same threshold.
+Important nuance: Not every 1099-MISC line item uses the same threshold.
 Some items (like royalties) have long had different thresholds.
 The “$2,000” change applies to many payments that were previously subject to the $600 threshold, not necessarily every box on the form.

-A 1099-K typically shows gross payment amount (often Box 1a).
+A 1099-K typically shows the gross payment amount (often Box 1a).
 Gross means it generally does not subtract items like:

 Payment processing fees